nautobot/helm-charts/docs/operations/upgrading.md

 ### To 3.x

-* The `rabbitmq` subchart was removed.
-It must be deployed as a separate installation if used.
-* The `mariadb` subchart was removed.
-If must be deployed as a separate installation if used.
-* The `postgresqlha` subchart was removed.
-If must be deployed as a separate installation if used.
 * The `postgresql` and `redis` subcharts are no longer deployed by default.
 They must be explicitly enabled if used.

 ```yaml